 Best deep dish pizza in Chicago

-Pequod’s has two locations (Morton’s Grove and Lincoln Park), making it easy to get your fix of its popular pan pizza.
+Pequod’s has two locations (Morton Grove and Lincoln Park), making it easy to get your fix of its popular pan pizza.
 With a substantial crust and generous selection of toppings, you can’t go wrong with any combination of ingredients.
 The pan pizza has a “halo,” made from sprinkling cheese edge-to-edge and baking it until it’s crisp and brown.
 Our favorite part of this pie is the sauce—refreshingly bright and undoctored, it tastes like fresh tomatoes.

-Art of Pizza has a stand-out pie, and whether you order an entire 12-inch pizza to go, or just stop in for a slice, you’re sure to get the authentic Chicago pizza experience.
+Art of Pizza has a stand-out pie, and whether you order an entire 12-inch pizza to go or stop in for a slice, you’re sure to get the authentic Chicago pizza experience.
 The cracker-like crust at Art of Pizza is typical of many of deep dish joints, but with the crisped golden crust you can only get from a well-seasoned pan, they do it best here.

-There are dozens of locations across the city and suburbs of Lou Malnati's, one of Chicago’s classic choices for deep dish pies.
-It’s easy to see why Malnati’s stands out among its many competitors.
-The trademark buttery crust (literally trademarked, they call it Buttercrust™) is somewhat reminiscent of crispy Italian breadsticks, and holds in the cheese and toppings.
+Lou Malnati's has dozens of locations across the city and suburbs, and it's one of Chicago’s classic choices for deep dish.
+It’s easy to see why Malnati’s stands out among its competitors.
+The trademark buttery crust (literally trademarked, they call it Buttercrust™) is somewhat reminiscent of crispy Italian breadsticks and holds in the cheese and toppings.
 Like most traditional deep dish pizzas, the bright red sauce is applied liberally to the top of the cheese.
 We recommend adding sausage, a thin patty of seasoned meat that covers the entire pizza, ensuring that every bite contains the perfect balance of crust, cheese and toppings.

-Uno’s pizzeria is one of the quintessential choices for deep dish, and a contender for originator of the style (no one can pin down the exact creator of the ubiquitous pie).
+Uno’s pizzeria is one of the quintessential choices for deep dish and a contender for originator of the style (no one can pin down the exact creator of the ubiquitous pie).
 The original location has been at the corner of Ohio and Wabash since it was founded in 1943.
 The crust at Uno’s is curiously different, with a dense and crumbly texture that lacks the crunch found at other pizzerias.
 Otherwise, these pies are textbook Chicago deep dish, from the thick piles of sliced mozzarella to the crushed tomato sauce on top.